Confronting Malice: What Does Malice Mean In The Bible

 Malice, it’s more than just being a meanie.

-See also Birthmarks In The Bible: What Do Birthmarks Mean In The Bible
+See also Biblical Numbers: What Does The Number 15 Mean In The Bible

 It’s a condition of the heart where wickedness and evil desires find a cozy home.